Skip to content

 ceph-authtool /etc/ceph/ceph.mon.keyring --import-keyring /var/lib/ceph/bootstrap-osd/ceph.keyring

-Generate monitor map
+Generate a monitor map

 FSID=$(grep "^fsid" /etc/ceph/ceph.conf | awk {'print $NF'})